24 hours in SINGAPORE

 Singapore Airlines

-If you are flying Singapore Airlines and have a stopover in Singapore, they make you an incredible offer: a one-night hotel stay, airport shuttle, and access to 15 attractions – and all this from SGD 40!
+If you are flying Singapore Airlines and have a stopover at Changi Airport, they make you an incredible offer: a one-night hotel stay, airport shuttle, and access to 15 attractions – and all this from SGD 40!

 image airport board Airports